 Fashion parties, exhibitions and shows such as fashion week are the perfect time to network with industry professionals.
-A room full of like-minded people who are interested in the creative world may just be in the need of a professional model.
+A room full of like-minded people who are interested in the creative world are ideal contacts to have in your little black book.
 If you live in a large city such as London, Paris or Los Angeles there will be an event to go to most nights of the week, you just have to find the right ones for you.

-Before attending the conference or event ensure that you do some research to find out a little more.
+Before attending the conference or event, ensure that you do some research to find out a little more.
 The topic, speakers and guests will usually be announced prior to the date, which provides time to read up in advance.
 Follow the event/designers/speakers on Twitter/Instagram to keep up to date with their movements.
-Commenting and liking pictures may eventually get you on their radar.
+Commenting and liking their posts and pictures may eventually get you on their radar.

 On the Job